davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 "good" things with what we give them back?
 Many people believe that behind every great fortune lies an even greater crime.
 Who provides the dollars you are earning, that is, who are you serving?

+Ideally, dollars would represent the average opinion of other people about how valuable something is.
+If a democratic, fair (good) society is printing the dollars, then this should be closer to true.
+What's great about dollars for optimization is they provide a metric people care about when otherwise there might be none.

 Do you trust that those giving you dollars providing goods and services that are "good" with respect to your values?
 See [Socially responsible investing]( https://en.wikipedia.org/wiki/Socially_responsible_investing).